andrew-quintana/prompt_sop/rca_self_consistency.md

 - Keeps reasoning transparent, traceable, and auditable
 - Prevents impulsive or circular agent behavior
 - Can be expanded into larger RCA, testing, or CI/CD workflows
+- Ensures each step is reversible, allowing safe exploration
+- Provides a systematic approach when simpler fixes fail

 ---